Richard Burns: 2002–2003: Return to Peugeot

 Burns returned to the Peugeot for the 2002 season.
 Although Peugeot were the pacesetting team of the period, Burns had difficulty matching the pace of team-mates Marcus Grönholm (on gravel) and Gilles Panizzi (on tarmac).
 Therefore, the existing tally of ten WRC triumphs were not to be added to, with the quest for a second world title proving equally fruitless for Burns.
-He won the Rally Argentina, but soon he was disqualified as his 206 was found underweight, handing the victory to Sainz, and in Rally New Zealand he was leading until towards the end of day 2 when he rolled his car, forcing him to retire.
+He won the Rally Argentina, but soon he was disqualified as his 206 was found underweight, handing the victory to Sainz, and in Rally New Zealand, he was leading until towards the end of day 2 when he rolled his car, forcing him to retire.
 He cobbled together a title challenge, albeit founded more on regular podium finishes than on victories, for much of the 2003 season – a feat which did not convince him to remain at the wheel of the 206 WRC.

-In the 2003 season he was still winless, although seven podiums means he led the championship at most of the season.
+In the 2003 season, Burns was still winless, although seven podiums means he led the championship at most of the season.
 The gloomy prospect of a continued winning drought with the French team left Burns poised to rejoin Subaru, having signed for them for the second time beginning with the 2004 season, the ploy being to couple him with the eventual 2003 title winner, Norway's Petter Solberg.
 In November 2003, however, with the Englishman heading to the season-ending Wales Rally GB still with a chance of winning the title, Burns suffered a blackout while driving with Ford driver Markko Märtin to the rally.
 He was withdrawn from the event, and thus the title fight, and was later diagnosed with an astrocytoma, a type of malignant brain tumour.
-Treatment during 2004 was followed by surgery in April 2005 that was described as "very successful".
-But the diagnosis, that this type of brain tumor was malignant, was only soon realised.
-In August 2005 a fan day was made in which Burns's supporters were invited to see his private car collection, but he was unable to drive so his co-driver Robert Reid took the seat on his private cars.
+Treatment during 2004 was followed by surgery in April 2005 that was described as "very successful"; however, the diagnosis that this type of brain tumor was malignant was only soon realised.
+In August 2005, a fan day was made in which Burns's supporters were invited to see his private car collection, but he was unable to drive so his co-driver Robert Reid took the seat on his private cars.